Instructions for Applicants

 For International Applicants only

-Together with the instructions above, international applicants should also submit two additional pieces of information with their application.
+Together with the instructions above, international applicants are also required to submit official TOEFL or IELTS scores as part of their application.
 The Graduate School understands it is difficult and sometimes confusing to apply to universities in another country, and we will assist you in clarifying requirements whenever possible.

 TOEFL or IELTS Score

-All international applicants must submit acceptable, official TOEFL (reported directly from ETS.org) or IELTS (reported directly from IELTS.org) scores.
-We accept no other English Language tests.
+All international applicants must submit acceptable, official TOEFL scores (reported directly to school code #5816 from ETS.org) or IELTS scores (reported directly from IELTS.org, either by mail or electronically to The Graduate School).
+We do not accept TOEFL MyBest scores, Duolingo, or other English language proficiency tests.

 We recommend that you plan to take any required exams no later than October to allow time for scores to arrive in time for consideration for fall admission.